CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   - All (key, value) pairs from the first object that have no corresponding (key, value) pairs in the second object.
   - All (key, value) pairs from the second object that have no corresponding (key, value) pairs in the first object, having values not null.
-  - All (key, value) pairs with same keys that exist in both objects, the second object's pair having the value not null.
-The values of these pairs become the results of the merging operations performed according to their json type merging rules.
+  - One (key, value) pair for each (key, value) pair in the first object that has a corresponding non-null valued pair in the second object.
+The values of these pairs become the results of merging operations performed on the values of the 2 (key, value) pairs from the first and second object.

 The JSON_MERGE_PATCH of k>=3 json documents is equivalent to JSON_MERGE_PATCH applied on first k-1 arguments and then applying a JSON_MERGE_PATCH on the result of the first JSON_MERGE_PATCH and the kth argument.